Thursday, October 9, 2025

 The next two stories were recommended to me by Will Waller, and I thank him for the pointer.
 The first is from the May-June issue of Uncanny, the multiple Hugo-winning online magazine edited by Lynne and Michael Damian Thomas.

 One common trick of fantasy stories is to use the fantastical element as a very literal, reified, metaphor for the real life problems of the characters.
 I sometimes find this too artificial, too much a mere trick, and even unnecessary.
-But done well it can be very effective, and I though this strategy worked brilliantly in Anjali Sachdeva's "Vivisection".
+But done well it can be very effective, and I thought this strategy worked brilliantly in Anjali Sachdeva's "Vivisection".
 Eleanor has learned to hide vulnerable parts of her body from her partner Severine.
 Her heart is in the kitchen, her liver in a closet, and so on.
 We quickly realize that Severine is a pretty awful woman -- powerful, attractive, and also abusive and a cheater.
 And Eleanor copes -- by hiding parts of herself.
 And by nurturing a deer -- a hart -- from a fawn to adulthood -- not a pet, but a sort of a near friend by now.

 The story sets up the situation and lets it play out -- Eleanor's increasing desperation in trying both to please her lover and not to be hurt by her, Severine's inevitable discovery of Eleanor's hidden body parts, the eventual crisis.
 This is a story that could have been told straight, with no fantastical elements -- but the literalized metaphor in this case elevates it, makes every step more powerful.
 I really enjoyed this.